-The Solar for Good program is designed to help fund projects, not to fund them entirely.
-If you are awarded a grant, there are several ways to leverage a Solar for Good grant to fund the remaining cost:
+The Solar for Good program is designed to help support projects, not to fund them entirely.
+If you are awarded solar panels, there are several ways to leverage the Solar for Good award to fund the remaining cost:

 Matching fund for a public fundraising campaign.
-If you have a community of supporters or want to engage the broader public through donations for your cause, the Solar for Good grant can serve as a matching fund to provide a bigger incentive for others to donate.
+If you have a community of supporters or want to engage the broader public through donations for your cause, a Solar for Good award can serve as a non-monetary contribution to provide a bigger incentive for others to donate.

 Contribution to an existing budget.
 Perhaps your organization has a capital budget or funds on hand but needs some help to pay the full cost of a solar power system.
-The Solar for Good funding can help defray the cost of buying a system outright.
+A Solar for Good award can help defray the cost of buying a system outright.

 Who is eligible for Solar for Good funding?

-In order to receive the grant, the organization must be a registered nonprofit organization located in Wisconsin, be in good financial standing and able to accept donations, and own its building and/or be able to make necessary changes to its roof or property to accommodate solar.
-Please note that this program is designed to fund mission-based organizations; government agencies, municipalities, and public schools are not eligible.
-In addition, organizations receiving grants must agree to participate in educating community members about the benefits of solar energy.
+In order to receive a solar panel award, the organization must be a registered nonprofit organization located in Wisconsin, be in good financial standing and able to accept donations, and own its building and/or be able to make necessary changes to its roof or property to accommodate solar.
+Please note that this program is designed to fund mission-based organizations.
+In addition, organizations receiving solar panels must agree to participate in educating community members about the benefits of solar energy.
 You can see the draft Memorandum of Understanding we sign with nonprofits who received funds through Solar for Good HERE.

 How do I apply?

-• Before you apply for a Solar for Good installation grant, take some time to learn about solar energy and evaluate whether this is a good idea for your organization.
+• Before you apply for a Solar for Good award, take some time to learn about solar energy and evaluate whether this is a good idea for your organization.

 • Get a site assessment from one or more reputable solar companies.
 Determine which company you will work with and identify the size and cost of the project you will install.

 RENEW evaluates each application on an individual basis.
-If your application is selected to receive a grant, we will reserve your funding until you are ready to install your project.
-RENEW Wisconsin will hold reservations for no more than 12 months, so all fundraising, design and installation for the solar project must be completed within that timeframe.
+If your application is selected to receive a solar panel award, we will reserve your modules until you are ready to install your project.
+RENEW Wisconsin will hold panel reservations for no more than 12 months, so all fundraising, design and installation for the solar project must be completed within that timeframe.

 • Accept your award by signing our MOU.
 Your document will be customized, but you can view a sample MOU HERE.